-- Denim jeans of any color may be worn as long as they are neat, clean, not extremely faded, and in good repair.
-Sweat pants are allowed.
-Belts must be worn at the waist.
-Form-fitting, Spandex may be worn underneath other clothing. - Tank tops, midriff shirts, undershirts, halter tops, tube tops and shirts with inappropriate pictures, language or advertising for alcohol or tobacco products are not to be worn.
-Caps, hats and hoods are to be worn outdoors only.
-Very short skirts are inappropriate.
-Girls may wear earrings other pierced jewelry is not appropriate for boys or girls. - Shorts, skirts, dresses, and tunics are to be at least as long as the fingertips when arms are held at the side, regardless of whether tights or leggings are worn underneath.
-Shorts must me hemmed. - Skin tight clothing is not permitted. - Students should wear appropriate clothing and shoes for P.E. classes. - Unless it is raining heavily, students will go outdoors for recess and should be dressed appropriately.
-Please send your child to school with a coat. - Hair styles should reflect careful grooming.
+- Pants of any color may be worn as long as they are neat and clean.
+There is to be no flesh showing above a students' fingertips when arms are held at the side. - Shirts that bare midriffs or shoulders are not allowed.
+Clothing items with inappropriate pictures, language or advertising for alcohol or tobacco products are not to be worn. - Caps, hats and hoods are to be worn during outdoor recess or outdoor PE only. - Earrings are allowed, yet other pierced jewelry is not for boys or girls. - Shorts, skirts, and dresses are to be at least as long as the fingertips when arms are held at the side, regardless of whether tights or leggings are worn underneath. - Students must wear appropriate clothing and shoes for P.E. classes, based on age-appropriate guidelines.
+Middle School guidelines for PE can be found in the Middle School Handbook. - Unless it is raining heavily, students will go outdoors for recess and should be dressed appropriately.
+Children should bring a coat with them to school. - Hair styles should reflect careful grooming.
 Unnatural hair color is not permitted.
-Cosmetics are appropriate for girls of grades 7-8. - Students may be required to call home or to wear school-supplied clothing in the event something inappropriate is worn to school. - Nuisance Items Students are asked to leave the items at home which are not appropriate for school.
-Such things as iPods & CD players, handheld games, skateboards, comic books, matches, knives, squirt guns, gum, candy, and toys or other items are considered nuisances.
+Cosmetics are appropriate for girls of Middle School age. - Students may be required to call home or to wear school-supplied clothing in the event something inappropriate is worn to school. - Nuisance Items Students are asked to leave the items at home which are not appropriate for school.
+Nuisance Items include electronics, gum/candy, toys, or other items that cause distractions at school as deemed by the staff.
 These will be confiscated and returned only upon the request of the parent.